npono21/mini-shopify/readme.md

 [Visit the Mini-Shopify web application!](https://sysc4806-minishopify-ergyb4hpcef7fufw.canadaeast-01.azurewebsites.net/)

 The Mini-Shopify project is a web application, developed using the Java Spring Boot framework, that provides a simple and easy forum for merchants and customers to interact in an online marketplace.
 Merchants are able to create one or more shops where they may list various products for purchase.
-Customers may browse merchant shops to view and purchase items, or they may rely on the site's various search mechanisms to help them find the products they want.
+Customers may browse merchant shops to view and purchase items, or they may rely on the site's search mechanism to help them find the products they want.
 Customers may add items to their cart from a vendor's shop, and initiate purchase of the items in their shop through a transaction.

 ## Milestones